zmanian/gaia/docs/local-testnet.rst

     curl localhost:46657/validators

 If you now kill your second node, blocks will stop streaming in, because there aren't enough validators online.
-Turn her back on and they will start streaming again.
+Turn it back on and they will start streaming again.

 Finally, to relinquish all your power, unbond some coins.
 You should see